ravicho/Port_DDR_to_HBM/Migrate_the_Application.md

 ## Application Overview

 This tutorial uses a simple example of vector addition.
-It shows the vadd kernel reading data from in1 and in2 and producing the result, out.
+It shows the  kernel reading data from in1 and in2 and producing the result, out.

 The origianl application is implemted using DDR.
 Ports `in1` and `in2` are reading from DDR banks 0 and 1 respectively and port `out` is writing the results in DDR bank 2.
 The tutorial will walk through the necessary changes to the exisintg application to migrate to HBM.

-The kernel code is available in
-The host code is available in `./reference_files/host.cpp`

 The kernel code is a simple vector addition with the following function signature.